Chaz-Ortiz/Web-Scraping-and-Analysis/README.md

 # Web Scraping and Analysis in Python

-This is an Python script that uses Beatuiful Soup to scrape a web page and perform analysis on the data.
+This is an Python script that uses Beatuiful Soup to scrape a web page and Python perform analysis on the data.

 ## Features